 Without the dedication and support of all the 3,300 adult volunteers involved in Scouting across Berkshire in many different ways and roles, we simply would not be able to offer the quality and variety of activities that we currently deliver.
 We are delighted that we continue to attract new adult volunteers – we have seen a 33% increase in volunteers over the past five years, including an 8% increase over the past 12 months – and we look forward to welcoming many more adult volunteers in the future.

-Our adult volunteers support 9,600 youth members who are part of more than 100 Groups and Units in all areas of Berkshire.
+Our adult volunteers support more than 10,000 youth members who are part of more than 100 Groups and Units in all areas of Berkshire.
 Scouting aims to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
 It offers them the independence to put these skills into practice at camps and even on international activities.

 Scouts are encouraged to work together and take the lead on all sorts of projects, from community based work at home and overseas to planning games and activities for their section Meetings.